wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------

-Please note that _first_name_ and _last_name_ in both _customer_ and _delivery_ objects require minimum two characters per entry.
-Failing to do so might result in unexpected errors.
-Given the nature of this payment method, we recommend you to always require full names (not initials, abbreviations, acronyms).
+**Note:** The `first_name` and `last_name` fields in both the `customer` and `delivery` objects require at least 2 characters.
+For Afterpay, we recommend always requiring the customer to provide their full name, instead of initials or abbreviations.

-Read more about [AfterPay](/payment-methods/billing-suite/afterpay) on our documentation page.
+For more information, see [AfterPay](/payment-methods/billing-suite/afterpay).
 {{< /description >}}